laravel-streams/streams-core/docs/basics/addons.md

 		MyCustomMiddleware::class
 	];

-Registered middleware must comply with [Laravel's middleware parameters](http://laravel.com/docs/master/middleware#middleware-parameters).
+For more information on middleware please see [Laravel's middleware documentation](http://laravel.com/docs/master/middleware).

 <a name="registering-listeners"></a>
-## Listeners
+### Listeners

 Registering event listeners could not be easier.
 Just define the array of `event => [listeners]`.